 CHCS director Heather Huot, who served a post-college volunteer year at St. Francis Inn, said Father Duffy’s sensitivity to the plight of impoverished seniors “(had) always stayed with her.”

-The CHCH complexes — construction for which is funded through a blend of tax credits, grants from federal home loan banks, and in some cases monies from the city – are “a way to give (seniors) some hope, and make real change,” said Huot.
+The CHCS complexes — construction for which is funded through a blend of tax credits, grants from federal home loan banks, and in some cases monies from the city – are “a way to give (seniors) some hope, and make real change,” said Huot.

 Such facilities also work to raise the market value of surrounding properties, said Msgr.
 Paul Kennedy, pastor of St. Katharine of Siena Parish in Northeast Philadelphia and president of the CHCS board committee.